torchnyu/blog/_posts/2020-02-26-learning-languages.md

 people aren't going to ask a student in college the ins and outs of Java generic variance.
 If they do, that's on them.
-However a professional developer should probably have at least a few months worth of experience in a language before they claim proficiency.
+However a professional developer should probably have at least a few months worth of full time, professional experience in a language before they claim proficiency.

+This means that as you progress in your career, you may actually put *less* languages down on your resume.

 The language also matters.
 Python and Java show up on practically every student's resume.
 Because it's so common, people will just see